tomapasta/first_project/README.md

 - **Dataset:** [Gaming Trend 2000–2024](https://www.kaggle.com/datasets/haseebindata/gaming-industry-trends-1000-rows).

 ## Final project presentation
-The results from the analysis can be found in the presentation slides [here](https://docs.google.com/presentation/d/1oWkrltrtDz9xgZqZ8cStePZL4h0kxAryEGfsRMhdTBc/edit?usp=sharing
+The results from the analysis can be found in the presentation slides available upon request
-)

 ## Tools & Libraries